-This course is designed to familiarize students with historical events and concepts of the Pre-Civil War Era of American History.
-Emphasis will be placed on how events in this period laid the foundation for future growth and development of the nation.
-The development of historical research skills using primary and secondary sources will be emphasized.
-This course is a recommended prerequisite for United States History.
-Advanced Placement.
+Grade Level: 9-12 This course is designed to familiarize students with historical events and concepts of the Pre- Course #: 1538AT Civil War Era of American History.
+Emphasis will be placed on how events in this period laid Length: 1 Semester the foundation for future growth and development of the nation.
+The development of historical Credit(s): One research skills using primary and secondary sources will be emphasized.
+This course is a Diploma: Counts as an recommended prerequisite for United States History, Advanced Placement.
+Elective for all diplomas , , , , , , , , , , , , , , , , , , , Prerequisite: None

-Topics in History: Advanced Placement, Enrichment Social Studies only)
+Topics in History: Advanced Placement, Enrichment Social Studies